 For EASJ’s August Community Conversation we continue to delve into the topics of immigration, asylum and incarceration.
 We’ll wrap up the conversation with actions and connections to organizations working on the front lines of the health, humanity and legal rights of US immigrants as well as calling out the for-profit prison system.

 Please register in advance for this meeting here.
 After registering, you will receive a confirmation email containing information about joining the meeting.

 You can see a recording of our June 18 Community Conversation with Belinda Eriacho, Navajo and Zuni elder, and David Garcia, elder in the Tohono O’odham tribe, here.

 To receive email reminders for Elder Activists for Social Justice (EASJ) meetings, monthly community conversations and workshops, please sign up here.
 All are welcome!

 More information about EASJ’s Community Conversations

-We meet every month on the third Thursday of the month.
+We meet every month on the fourth Thursday of the month.
 We participate together over Zoom video conferencing in a lightly-facilitated, educational and interactive conversation.
 We have time to deep dive into our topics using an Elder and social justice lens…always provocative, meaningful and community-oriented.

 We began over three years ago by looking at issues related to racism, white privilege, wealth inequality and Islamophobia, and have recently studied Native peoples’ history, reconciliation and the moral voice of an Elder.
 Each month’s topic grows from the previous month’s and the interests of those attending.